Health & Safety Management: Why Your Health And Safety Practices Should Be A Two-Way System26 April 2019

 Research conducted by Gallup in 2016 evidenced that organisations with higher employee engagement rates also experienced fewer occupational-related accidents/incidents.

 “[…] organizational culture matters a great deal to employee safety.
 Cultures in which employees are engaged in their work are safer places to work.
 Gallup’s 2016 meta-analysis study — which examined more than 82,000 business units and 1.8 million employees in 230 organizations, across 49 industries and in 73 countries — shows that business units with engagement scores in the top quartile of Gallup’s employee engagement database have 70% fewer safety incidents compared with bottom-quartile units.” - Business Journal: Engaged Workplaces Are Safer for Employees.

 Quite simply, an engaged workforce is a safe workforce.
 A safe workforce reduces associated costs of accident/incident related absence days, but more importantly, a safe and engaged workforce who know their employer has a genuine vested interested in their individual health and safety (both at work and at home) builds a foundation of trust between employee and employer.

 Want to know more about positive Health and Safety culture and how to improve your employee engagement?
-Click the image below to read about Positive Health and Safety Culture:
+Click here to read about Positive Health and Safety Culture